RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 OSS Redis uses one radix tree (rax) to hold the PEL (pending entries list) per group (global PEL) and one rax for each consumer (consumer PEL).
 The global PEL is a unification of all consumer PELs, which are disjointed.
 A Active-Active databases stream holds a radix tree per-writing location, both for global PEL and per-consumer PEL.
-XREADGROUP, with an ID different from the special “>”, iterates simultaneously on all of the PEL rax trees for the consumers.
+XREADGROUP, with an ID different from the special ">", iterates simultaneously on all of the PEL rax trees for the consumers.
 It returns the appropriate entry in each loop by comparing entry-IDs from the different rax trees.

 ### The DEL-wins approach

 In Active-Active databases, the DEL-wins approach is a way to auto-resolve conflicts.
-In case of concurrent operations, the delete operations “win” over the concurrent operation.
+In case of concurrent operations, the delete operations "win" over the concurrent operation.

 In this example, the DEL in t4 deletes both the observed g1 and the non-observed g2: